 - gives a strong suggestion for what your partner should talk about.

 When conversations flow smoothly, people feel comfortable sharing even without an invitation.
 They’ll chime in whenever they have something they want to share and feel encouraged to share it.

 This means that to create conversational flow, you should:

 - Make your partner comfortable.

 - Inspire your partner to want to share

 Inspiration in Practice

 It’s simple and easy to apply inspiration in your conversations.
 When you want to inspire your partner, be deliberate to share something that might inspire them to share their curiosity, thoughts, or story.
 To inspire your partner to share their curiosity, share something they want to know more about.
 Use your knowledge of the other person to guide you as you craft great inspirations.
 When you share your thoughts, it encourages your partner to share their own.
 Thoughts can be your opinions, your speculations, or a topic that you’re curious about.

 Invitation And Inspiration In Harmony

 Great conversations need both invitation and inspiration.
-A conversation based entirely around invitations can sound like an interview: nothing but questions and answers.
-And conversations based entirely around inspirations are hard to do, because what happens when you attempt to inspire your partner and they don’t respond?
+A conversation-based entirely around invitations can sound like an interview: nothing but questions and answers.
+And conversations based entirely around inspirations are hard to do because what happens when you attempt to inspire your partner and don’t respond?